 Matagorda Beach Texas is a 22-mile stretch of sand and shell located approximately 100 miles south of Houston where the Colorado River meets the Gulf of Mexico.
 Less popular, and much less developed than Galveston and Padre islands, Matagorda Beach offers some great surf fishing opportunities.
 If you’re new to surf fishing, or not sure what it is, read our article on “what is Surf Fishing?”, it will give you the nuts and bolts.

-Destination Matagorda Texas
+Destination Matagorda Beach Texas

 A small coastal community at the intersection of the Colorado River and the Intracostal Waterway, Matagorda is very much a fishing community.
 You have to be going there to get there.
 Not an accidental destination.
 Only one way in and one way out.

 A small but well stocked grocery store, a couple of bars and restaurants, plenty of bait shops and yes even a liquor store.
 There are a couple of small motels and some cabin rentals but in peak season they fill up well in advance, so you will need to plan ahead.

 You’ve found the 4 way stop, now what?
 Take a left onto FM 2031 (beach road) and continue about 5 miles along the Colorado River to Dunes Drive.
 Left turn will take you to the sand, and from there, you’re on you’re own.
 There are no amenities or services on the beach.
 There is an RV park and fishing pier at the jetties where the river empties into the gulf, otherwise you will have to return to Matagorda if you forgot something 😉